 DWR operates all of the Warne Power Development facilities, with the exception of the Warne Transmission Line.
 While the Warne Transmission Line is included as part of the Warne Power Development under the existing FERC license, the connection to the Warne Powerplant Switchyard - the Warne Transmission Line - is owned and operated by SCE.
-SCE's transmission line segment has never been a South SWP Hydropower facility, nor its whole extent formally included within the existing South SWP Hydropower license in error - an inaccuracy that has been perpetuated through the term of the current license, as noted in Section 2.3.1.3 (Features Not Included as Part of South SWP Hydropower).
+SCE's transmission line segment has never been a South SWP Hydropower facility, nor its whole extent formally included within the existing South SWP Hydropower boundary, and was included in the original South SWP Hydropower license in error - an inaccuracy that has been perpetuated through the term of the current license, as noted in Section 2.3.1.3 (Features Not Included as Part of South SWP Hydropower).